Medical questions & health advice by licensed doctors

 I'm 39 and I just found a lump in my pelvis area that I went to my doctor about.
 She said that it was a pelvic phlebolith and that it might not be a problem but she would have to do more tests to be certain.
 That's where we are now.
 But what is a phlebolith, and why might it be dangerous?

 Also phleboliths are usually within the pelvis, not outside where you could find them yourself (they are usually picked up on a CT scan of the pelvis).
 So it would be important to consider other causes of lumps in the pelvic area other than phleboliths.
 By far the most common lump that you could find yourself would be an enlarged lymph node.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 Setting up an office visit to discuss your questions with your primary care doctor is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.